Maria.jpg

 “Courage doesn’t always roar.
 Sometimes courage is the quiet voice at the end of the day saying ‘I will try again tomorrow.’”
 Mary Anne Radmacher

-I’m sitting in the quiet of my kitchen, there is no one else home except me, and our dog Daisy, but she’s already taking her first nap of the day… she doesn’t care much about my thoughts, or anything else for that matter, she’s just happy just being loved! 🥰
+I’m sitting in the quiet of my kitchen.
+There’s no one else home except me and our dog, Daisy — but she’s already taking her first nap of the day.
+She doesn’t care much about my thoughts, or anything else for that matter; she’s just happy being loved! 🥰

-The cup I chose today speaks of courage, and it’s one (if not the one) of my favorite coffee cups in my collection.
-I love the design, the style, the texture of the material, the colors, the message, everything, and it made me think about courage this morning.
+The cup I chose today speaks of courage, and it’s one of (if not the) favorites in my collection.
+I love the design, the style, the texture of the material, the colors, the message — everything.
+It made me think about courage this morning.

-I think courage and I have been long friends!
+I think courage and I have been long-time friends.

-When I look back at the most crucial times in my life when I have been courageous I think it started when I was around 12 years old and our family dynamics at home changed due to the loss of my dad’s business, and his sudden, and abrupt way of looking at life, not a positive one.
-I needed courage to continue to look at life in a beautiful way, and not let my surroundings affect my young heart too much.
-Thank God for my mother that taught me how to be courageous from day one.
+When I look back at the most crucial times in my life when I have been courageous, I think it started when I was around twelve years old and our family dynamics changed after my dad lost his business.
+His outlook on life shifted suddenly — and not in a positive way.
+I needed courage to continue seeing life as something beautiful and not let my surroundings affect my young heart too much.
+Thank God for my mother, who taught me how to be courageous from day one.

-Another time in my life when courage walked side by side with me was when I got married and I moved a couple thousand of miles away from my family, and friends to a brand new world of cultures, and experiences.
-I prayed a lot those days, and courage, and determination continued to make this journey possible.
-Of course love, because otherwise, this story would not have been possible without it.
+Another time in my life when courage walked side by side with me was when I got married and moved thousands of miles away from my family and friends to a brand-new world of cultures and experiences.
+I prayed a lot in those days, and courage and determination helped make that journey possible.
+Of course, love — because without love, this story wouldn’t have been possible at all.

-As I think about all these moments in my life, moments of courage, the one that has had the biggest impact in my life is when my youngest brother died suddenly a couple years ago.
-One day, I’ll write about that journey, everything in due time, but for now, I can say that I had to show up for myself, time and time again in order to survive the horrific reality I was faced with.
-Courage was my daily practice… and so much more.
+As I think about these moments in my life — moments of courage — the one that has had the biggest impact was when my youngest brother died suddenly a couple of years ago.
+One day, I’ll write about that journey — everything in due time.
+But for now, I can say that I had to show up for myself, time and time again, to survive the horrific reality I was faced with.
+Courage became my daily practice… and so much more.

-But courage is not always a big, huge act of battle, or accomplishment, I’ve also needed, and need courage when people’s words, and actions hurt me, or I’ve been treated unjustly.
-I need courage when my invisible chronic pain (well, this one is big), wants to stop me from doing the ordinary, every day things in life, and I have to push myself because on most days, I have no other choice.
-I need courage when I witness injustices, or behaviors that do not align with my morals, or ideals, and have to act on it…
+But courage isn’t always a big, dramatic act of battle or accomplishment.
+I’ve also needed — and still need — courage when people’s words or actions hurt me, or when I’ve been treated unjustly.
+I need courage when my invisible chronic pain (and this one’s a big one) tries to stop me from doing the ordinary, everyday things in life — and I have to push myself because, on most days, I have no other choice.
+I need courage when I witness injustices or behaviors that don’t align with my morals or ideals — and I have to act on them.

-And I could go on and on, as so can you. ❤️
+And I could go on and on — as could you. ❤️

 Courage doesn’t have to be dramatic.
-Courage is taking action in spite of fear, doubt, tiredness, etc.
+Courage is taking action in spite of fear, doubt, or tiredness.

-I am proud of the many times I’ve been courageous, it has expanded my horizons, and has made me appreciate life, and the ordinary, and extraordinary gifts in my life in a much deeper way.
+I’m proud of the many times I’ve been courageous.
+It has expanded my horizons and helped me appreciate life — and the ordinary and extraordinary gifts within it — in a much deeper way.

-I invite you to meditate on the times you have shown up for yourself, and courage has played a big part in doing that.
+I invite you to reflect on the times you’ve shown up for yourself, when courage played a big part in doing so.
 We all have a story. 🌿

 1, 2, 3… GO!